If you’re wondering how to sew a round drawstring pouch, you’ll be surprised that it’s not that complicated!

-The pattern for this pouch that closes is a bit different than some other.
-I like that the pouch strings are in a piece of fabric that is different than the pouch.
-It adds visual interest, rather than the string being part of the one piece of fabric that makes the bag.
+This pouch pattern is a little different than others because the pouch strings are in a piece of fabric that is different than the pouch bag.

-- You can choose two different fabrics for the pouch bag and the “tunnel” part of the pouch where the strings are if you’d like.
+- You can choose two different fabrics for the pouch bag and the “tunnel” part of the pouch where the strings are if you would like.
 This would be really pretty with coordinating fabrics.

 - I used a thing string for the ties, but it would be nice to use a wide ribbon or even twine for a rustic look.